-Thorough Contract Drafting & Review Lawyer Serving Wayzata Businesses
+Thorough Contract Drafting & Review Lawyer Serving Minnesota Businesses

-In the most basic sense, a contract is an agreement into which two or more parties enter voluntarily and are legally enforceable.
-They are crucial to operating your business legally and safely.
+In the most basic sense, a contract is an agreement into which two or more parties enter voluntarily and is legally enforceable.
+Contracts are crucial to operating your business legally and safely.
 We simply can’t stress enough how vital it is to your long term success to have clear and sound contracts in place as you run your business.

 What Types of Contracts Do I Need?